 How KT Can Help Reduce Research Waste

-Given the role of KT in applying knowledge to improve health and healthcare, and the previously discussed time lags in getting research into practice, KT may be helpful in reducing research waste.
+Given the role of knowledge translation (KT) in applying knowledge to improve health and healthcare, and the time lags in getting research into practice, KT may be helpful in reducing research waste.

 What is Research Waste?